Adding your recurring income in PocketGuard allows you to see how much money is available to create a budget and calculate your IN MY POCKET.

 Setting up your recurring income in PocketGuard is an important step to see the full picture of your financial life.
-Recurring income not only allows to calculate your "In My Pocket", but also to see your upcoming paychecks.
+Recurring income not only allows to calculate your IN MY POCKET, but also to see your upcoming paychecks.

-What should I tag as recurring income?
+What is recurring income?

 - Rental Income

-- Monetary Gifts
+- Monetary gifts

-While some recurring income transactions are identified by PocketGuard automatically, others must be tagged manually.
-To add a recurring income do the following:
+While some recurring incomes are identified by PocketGuard automatically, others must be added manually.

-- Go to the Plan tab;
+- Go to the Plan;

 - Tap Income;

 - Click the “+” sign in the top right corner;